pablo14/data-science-live-book/data_preparation/high_cardinality_predictive_modeling.md

 #### Case 1: Reducing by re-categorizing less representative values

 Keep all cases with at least certain percentage of representation in data.
-Let's say to rename those countries which have less than 1% of presence in data to `others`.
+Let's say to rename the countries that have less than 1% of presence in data to `others`.

 ```r